The Steps to Selling Your House Without Having To Pay A REALTOR®

 - Patching and repainting scuffed and/or dented drywall.

 Small upgrades that freshen up your home and make it more widely appealing can help buyers envision themselves in the space.
 And that can help your house sell more quickly.
 Consider doing things like:

 - Repainting walls and cabinet doors in neutral tones;

 - Installing new cabinet hardware.

 Even minor repairs and upgrades can affect how much your house sells for.
 It’s best to have this step completed before you start calculating your home’s market value and determining a competitive listing price.

 Hiring a licensed home appraiser is a quick and accurate way to determine your home’s current fair market value (FMV).
 However, it costs about $350 to $500 plus HST for a professional home appraisal in Ontario.
 If you’re selling your own home as a way to save money, you can bypass this cost and do the research needed to determine the FMV yourself.

-3. The listing and final sales prices of 3-10 comparable properties; and
+3. The final sales prices of 3-6 comparable properties.

 Once you have this data, you can create a scale and figure out where to place your own home on that scale by comparing it to the other properties.
 Objectivity is key.
 Private home sellers may feel sentimental about their homes or may overvalue improvements.
 But it’s important to remain objective in order to determine not just the FMV but a competitive listing price.